gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

     * This is done in order to support a "Model-Absolute" paradigm for model building; see the [Addendum on Model Building](#addendum-model-building-contrast-model-absolute-vs-element-relative-coordinates) for further discussion.

-SDFormat 1.5 defined no semantics for frames and poses.
-These changes allow SDFormat 1.7 to minimize redundancy in poses and offsets and make relationships between physical elements easier to interpret.
+Defining these semantics, which were missing from SDFormat 1.5, minimizes redundancy in poses and offsets and make relationships between physical elements easier to interpret

 #### 1.2 Explicit vs. implicit frames